jgm/pandoc/test/command/biblatex-hyman.md

   collection-title: Studies in philosophy and the history of philosophy
   container-title: Studies in Aristotle
   editor:
-  - family: 'O''Meara'
+  - family: "O'Meara"
     given: Dominic J.
   id: hyman
   issued: 1981
   keyword: secondary
-  language: 'en-US'
+  language: "en-US"
-  page: '161-191'
+  page: "161-191"
   publisher: The Catholic University of America Press
-  publisher-place: 'Washington, D.C.'
+  publisher-place: "Washington, D.C."
-  title: 'Aristotle''s theory of the intellect and its interpretation by
+  title: "Aristotle's theory of the intellect and its interpretation by
-    Averroes'
+    Averroes"
-  title-short: 'Aristotle''s theory of the intellect'
+  title-short: "Aristotle's theory of the intellect"
   type: chapter
 ---